AUTHOR:

 AUTHORS:

-is a code.
-(In particular, is MDS.)
+code.
+(In particular,

 INPUT: n : the length k : the dimension F : the base ring pts : (optional) list of n points in F (if None then Sage picks n of them in the order given to the elements of F)